-Africa and its countries need to look inwards.
-Africa needs to close its borders to resources.
+Africa and her countries need to look inwards.
+I have often said that Africa should close its borders to resources.
 Nothing comes in, nothing goes out… for 5 years.
 At least.
 During that time all Africa’s resources should be used to develop Africa and Africa only.
-While human resources cannot be conscripted, the more Africans who dedicate their time and skill to this project, the better.
+The more Africans who dedicate their time and skill to this project, the better.
 ‘When there is no enemy within, the enemies outside cannot hurt you.’

 The Setswana of Botswana say that ‘life, like a wheel, turns.’
 Africa can develop and turn poverty into wealth.
 It is our turn now.
 The wheel will turn.